-Even in the 21st century, body art and tattoos remain to be taboo to many people.
-Some religions directly forbid it, and even some secular people shy away from the stigmatized form of expression.
+Even in the 21st century, body art and tattoos remain to be taboo to many westerners.
+Major religions directly forbid it, see Leviticus 19:28, and even some secular people shy away from the stigmatized form of expression.
 That’s not to say, however, that the rest of the world shares these sentiments, or that people simply get tattoos for fun or recreation.

 The art of tattooing has itself been around for thousands of years.
 While it’s impossible to know the exact date of origin, 5300-year-old Oetzi the Iceman – an ‘in ice’ mummy found in 1991 – is the oldest wearer of tattoos.

-There still is a debate over what Oetzi’s tattoos meant and he got them – ritual, medicinal, or simply for pleasure – but there are two things that can be deducted nevertheless: tattoos are an ancient form of art, and they serve a number of purposes.
+There still is a debate over what Oetzi’s tattoos meant – ritual, medicine, or pleasure – but there are two things that can be deducted nevertheless: tattoos are an ancient form of art, and they serve a number of purposes.
 In many tribes, from West Africa to the islands of the Pacific, one such purpose of tattooing is to take the step into adulthood, and for women, become suitable for marriage and family life.

 In Papua, New Guinea, a breed of ancient tattooing is dying.
 Tribes like the Motu, Waima, Aroma, and Hula once dominated the coasts, and their people once religiously followed their customs.
 Men displayed prominent tattoos on the chest, related to their success in the headhunt and with motifs (designs or figures) of the heavens and nature.
 Women, on the other hand, were tattooed from head to toe in order to prove their worth.